-I was intently observing my pediatric nurse coworkers one day at work and gathered a short list in my head of what characteristics pediatric nurses display on a daily basis.
+I was intently observing my pediatric nurse coworkers one day at work and gathered a short list of what characteristics pediatric nurses display on a daily basis.

 You know you are a pediatric nurse when:

 - Stains in hues of white, off white, yellow, seedy yellow, and of course, various shades of brown brightly adorn your scrubs.
 And subsequently, you have mastered the creation of the perfect stain remover substance that works best on partially digested formula-based stains.

 - Your locker is also stocked with a spare pink, teal, and Disney Princess scrub top in case of a stain emergency.

 - Your friends who are new parents turn to you for advice on diaper changing skills (heck, you get more practice changing diapers than most parents do with their own kids).

 - You don’t memorize medicine dosages by mg or mcg but instead by weight-based dosing such as mg/kg or mcg/kg.

 - It’s normal to see the fairy godmother frolicking through the halls of the hospital.

 - You impress your fellow adult health nurses because you can do weight-based dosing calculations in your head without a calculator.

 - People look at you funny when you check the pulse integrity and capillary refill on each new child that you meet, just by habit.